 Every Monday our principal provides us with a bulletin/newsletter of sorts that outlines the week, gives us some thoughts to ponder and reminds us where we are in the grand scheme of things.

 Today’s bulletin had the following questions attached at the bottom so I thought that I might answer them.

-What is your purpose as a teacher in 2016?
+What is your purpose as a teacher